danieltslee/SpeedTreeFbxImporter/README.md

 - [ ] Make compatible with assets other than fbx
 - [ ] Make compatible with versions before Houdini 19.0
 - [ ] Support textures other than png
+- [ ] Support for render engines other than Redshift